 Your business is built on relationships, and relationships are all about being there for people.
 Text messages make it easy to be there for lots of people all the time.

 You still need to be involved in the community, send your handwritten notes, and all that, but you also need to text your clients during their big moments.
-It’s a simple gesture that often means a lot.
+It’s a simple gesture that means a lot to them.

-For example, text a client when their birthday rolls around, when their kid earns an award at school, or when you see them in the news.
-Examples:
+For example, text a client when their birthday rolls around, when their kid earns an award at school, or when you see them in the news:

-3. Get more leads from your website and Google listing.
+3. Get more leads (and clients) from your website.

-In other words, people are searching for agencies in town from their phones, and they’d rather text than call or fill out a form.
-So, to get more leads, you need an easy way for these people to text your business.
+In other words, people are searching for agencies in town from their phones, and they’d rather text you than call someone else.
+That's why we created SMS Chat to let people text you straight from your website.

 4. Send reminders for meetings and payments.

 You might schedule a meeting for two days or two months in advance.
 Either way, there’s plenty of room for something to happen.
-To make sure your clients don’t leave you stag, send them a reminder text the day before.
+Make sure your clients don’t leave you stag by sending them a reminder text the day before.